Larissa-Developers/prizy_mobile/README.md

 ## Backend

-Please, follow the community's [backend project](https://github.com/Larissa-Developers/prizy_backend).
+The app will consume data from a RESTful API.
+For more details, please, check the community's [backend project](https://github.com/Larissa-Developers/prizy_backend).

 ## Project management

-Currently, there is [trello board](https://trello.com/b/b1KCAdqE/prizy-mobile) available, with a backlog of user stories.
+Currently, there is a [trello board](https://trello.com/b/b1KCAdqE/prizy-mobile) available, with a backlog of user stories.
 In addition to that board, GitHub issues will be used to track bugs, feature requests and more.

 ## Contribution